MasoodGit/frontend-nanodegree-mobile-portfolio/README.md

 3.  refactor function updatePositions() moved the part of phase calculation out of the for loop

+4.  opitimize calculation of phase by moving sin function outside of the loop.

+5.  use of getElementsByClassName, getElementByID as needed in place of querySelectorAll and querySelector.

+6.  experimented with use / modification of cssRule acessing the document.Stylesheets.

+7.  most significant improvement in fps was seen with addition of "backface-visibility: hidden" to the .mover class

 ### References

 1. uncss :